kalliope-project/kalliope/docs/settings/settings.md

 ### Available TTS

-Core TTSs are already packaged with the installation of Kalliope an can be used out of the box.
+Core TTSs are already packaged with the installation of Kalliope and can be used out of the box.

 | Name                          | Type        |
 | ----------------------------- | ----------- |